-- The Western Wilderness Railway terminal at the end of Orr street is where the restored Abt steam locomotives leave to pull passenger carriages up the steepest tracks in Australia, into dense rainforest and cavernous gorges.
+- The West Coast Wilderness Railway terminal at the end of Orr street is where the restored Abt steam locomotives leave to pull passenger carriages up the steepest tracks in Australia, into dense rainforest and cavernous gorges.

 - The Empire Hotel boasts a National Trust listed staircase made from Tasmanian Blackwood.

-- For a 360 degree bird's-eye view of the town take a walk up the Spion Kopf hill.
+- For a 360 degree bird's-eye view of the town take a walk up the Spion Kop hill.
 From here you will see the heritage listed gravel-surface football oval.

 - The Iron Blow on Gormanston Hill was the very first local gold mine made a fortune not from gold but from the copper in the ore that continues to be Queenstown's principal product.

 - The LARQ gallery displays works of local and visiting artists inspired by the unique light and colours of Queenstown, a town like no other.

 The Eric Thomas Galley Museum features memorabilia and other artifacts with extensive photographic displays of West Coast history and a range of interesting literature about a bygone era.

 The original steam railway from Strahan to Queenstown has been restored for an exhilarating journey through dense rainforest and past cavernous gorges, rushing rivers and toy-town stations.
 At present the train is not running from Strahan to Queenstown, it runs a return trip from Queenstown to Dubbil Barril and takes 4 hours.
 Please check when making your booking.

 Queenstown Heritage Tours